Blaque (album)

 Blaque (internationally nicknamed Blaque Ivory) is the debut album by the American girl-group Blaque.

-It is an R&B and pop album, with hip hop and teen pop influences.

-The album was certified Platinum by the Recording Industry Association of America (RIAA) on April 10, 2000. and has sold 1.5 million copies to date.
+It was released by Trackmasters Entertainment and Columbia Records on May 19, 1999 in the United States.
+A R&B and pop album, with hip hop and teen pop influences, the album was certified Platinum by the Recording Industry Association of America (RIAA) on April 10, 2000. and has sold 1.5 million copies to date.

 Critical reception

 AllMusic criticized the album as mediocre "generic urban soul" with "serviceable" production, sometimes hitting the mark but more often not.
 Entertainment Weekly gave the album a C− grade, criticizing the songs as derivative "mimicry" of other groups, saying that the girls "slide from genre to genre with all the care and discrimination of a bar mitzvah band."